AGuyNamedJens/FactorioChatBot/CONFIG.md

   - set `"userToNotify": "User ID"` to the Discord user ID of the user in which to notify if newer Factorio packages were found.

+  - set `"checkTime` to the time, in milliseconds, of the delay between checking for Factorio packages.
+Set to -1 to only check on startup.

+  - set `"silentCheck": true` to false if you want the console to report whether or not newer Factorio packages were found.

   - set `RconIP` to the RCON IP (should normally remain localhost, or 127.0.0.1, unless connecting to a remote Factorio server).

   - set `RconPort` to the RCON port (should normally remain 8080, unless connecting to a remote Factorio server).